 Does It Cost Extra to Stay in a Hotel with a Dog?

 Many hotels and resorts charge an additional fee to couples traveling with a dog.
 Some take it as a deposit against destruction and may return it after an inspection.
 Lodgings that set aside rooms for pet parents are usually a bit careworn, so don't expect the best place in the house, but the important thing is you'll have your dog with you.
-And always be a responsible pet parent, leading your dog to allowable areas to urinate and defecate — and clean up afterwards.
+And always be a responsible pet parent, leading your dog to allowable areas to urinate and defecate — and clean up afterward.

 Should You Bring Your Cat on Vacation?